-Supply Chain Management for Fresh Fruit and Vegetables - Integrated Guideline Part 4a: Labelling of Consumer Units non-HRI text Characters such as letters and numbers that can be read by persons and may or may not be encoded in GS1 AIDC data carriers and are not confined to a structure and format based on GS1 standards (e.g., a date code expressed in a national format and format based on GS1 standards (e.g., a date code expressed in a national format that could be used to encode a date field in a GS1 AIDC data carrier, brand owner name, consumer declarations). point-of-sale (POS) Refers to the retail checkout where omnidirectional barcodes must be used to enable very rapid scanning or low volume checkout where linear or 2D matrix barcodes are used with image-based scanners. price check digit A digit calculated from the price element of a variable measure number encoded using the EAN/UPC symbology.
+Term Definition a date code expressed in a national format and format based on GS1 standards (e. g., a date code expressed in a national format that could be used to encode a date field in a GS1 AIDC data carrier, brand owner name, consumer declarations). point-of-sale (POS) Refers to the retail checkout where omnidirectional barcodes must be used to enable very rapid scanning or low volume checkout where linear or 2D matrix barcodes are used with image-based scanners. price check digit A digit calculated from the price element of a variable measure number encoded using the EAN/UPC symbology.
 Used to check that the data has been correctly composed.
-Restricted Circulation Number (RCN) Signifies a GS1 identification number used for special applications in restricted environments, defined by the local GS1 Member Organisation (e.g., restricted within a country, company, industry).
+Restricted Circulation Number (RCN) Signifies a GS1 identification number used for special applications in restricted environments, defined by the local GS1 Member Organisation (e. g., restricted within a country, company, industry).
 They are allocated by GS1 for either internal use by companies or to GS1 Member Organisations for assignment based on business needs in their country (e.g., variable measure product identification, couponing).
 Serial Shipping Container Code The GS1 identification key used to identify logistics units.
 The key comprises an extension digit, GS1 Company Prefix, serial reference, and check digit. shipment A grouping of logistics and transport units assembled and identified by the seller (sender) of the goods travelling under one despatch advice and/or Bill of Lading to one customer (recipient). symbol The combination of symbol characters and features required by a particular symbology, including Quiet Zone, start and stop characters, data characters, and other auxiliary patterns, which together form a complete scannable entity; an instance of a symbology and a data structure. symbol character A group of bars and spaces in a symbol that is decoded as a single unit.
-It may represent an individual digit, letter, punctuation mark, control indicator, or multiple data characters. symbology A defined method of representing numeric or alphabetic characters in a barcode; a type of barcode. symbology element A character or characters in a barcode used to define the integrity and processing of the symbol itself (e.g., start and stop patterns).
+It may represent an individual digit, letter, punctuation mark, control indicator, or multiple data characters. symbology A defined method of representing numeric or alphabetic characters in a barcode; a type of barcode. symbology element A character or characters in a barcode used to define the integrity and processing of the symbol itself (e. g., start and stop patterns).
 These elements are symbology overhead and are not part of the data conveyed by the barcode. symbology identifier A sequence of characters generated by the decoder (and prefixed to the decoded data transmitted by the decoder) that identifies the symbology from which the data has been decoded. trade item grouping A predefined composition of trade item(s) that is not intended for Point-of-Sale scanning.
-It is identified with a GTIN-14, GTIN-13, or GTIN-12. trade item Any item (product or service) upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain. variable measure trade item A trade item which may be traded without a pre-defined measure, such as its weight or length.
+It is identified with a GTIN-14, GTIN-13, or GTIN-12.

+Term Definition trade item Any item (product or service) upon which there is a need to retrieve pre-defined information and that may be priced, or ordered, or invoiced at any point in any supply chain. variable measure trade item A trade item which may be traded without a pre-defined measure, such as its weight or length two-dimensional (2D) symbology Optically readable symbols that must be examined both vertically and horizontally to read the entire message.
+Two-dimensional symbols may be one of two types: matrix symbols and multi-row symbols.
+Two-dimensional symbols have error detection and may include error correction features.

-5.3.
-GS1 DataBar
+5.3 GS1 DataBar

 The GS1 DataBar family consists of 7 different variants, only 4 of them are applicable for POS.
 Choose the right GS1 DataBar symbol and size: